The sections below show what happens to each of the material types that are accepted at the Household Waste Recycling Centres (HWRCs) in Warwickshire.

 Did you know recycling one plastic bottle saves the same amount of energy needed to power a 60-watt light bulb for six hours?

-Scrap metals are sent to either EMR Ltd in the West Midlands, R&C Metals in Evesham or White Metal in Coventry.
+Scrap metals are sent to either EMR Ltd in the West Midlands and Whites in Coventry (Facebook).
 At these facilities, the metal is separated into different types to then be melted down.
 It is then recycled into a wide range of new metal products.
 Virtually all metals can be recycled into high-quality new metals.

 TVs and monitors

-TVs and monitors are taken to Electrical Waste in Huddersfield.
+TVs and monitors are taken to EMR Darlaston.
 Those suitable for reuse are tested and sold on.
 Those not suitable for reuse are broken down into their component parts for recycling.
 Glass in the screens can be reused in the manufacture of new televisions and monitors.
 Other materials such as ferrous metals and non-ferrous metals are recovered for recycling too.

 Used engine oil

-Used engine oil is sent either to Duston Oils in Northamptonshire or Oakwood Fuels in Nottinghamshire (Judkins only).
+Used engine oil is sent either to Duston Oils in Northamptonshire.
 Water, chemicals and other impurities are extracted from the oil to refine it for reuse as new engine oil or as a fuel for industry.

 Wood and timber